hacsoc/the_jolly_advisor/README.md

 - Require the library `require "sis_importer"`
 - Import SIS Data: `SISImporter.import_sis`

+### Testing information

+Travis CI will run tests when you submit a pull request, but if you're using TDD, you can and should be running tests locally before submitting a pull request so you know you changes work.

+If adding a new feature, you must also add automated tests and prove your coverage.

 ### Travis CI Info

 This is actually important info.
 It took Steph and Andrew a